-(y) Use of estimates and judgments
+(w) Use of estimate and judgement

 The preparation of the financial statements in conformity with MFRSs requires management to make judgments, estimates and assumptions that affect the application of accounting policies, and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.